top of page

 Anxiety Series #2 - My smoke alarm is going off — where’s the button?

 Smoke alarms are one of life's sometimes irritating necessities, although very essential for keeping us safe from incidents like the photo to the right (No-one was harmed in this particular fire).
-During a recent visit to Victoria one of many funny moments involved a renegade smoke alarm - the type that is ultra sensitive, and doesn't have a reset button.
-In the very low temperatures that are typical of a winter's day, it was not uncommon for the smoke alarm in the dining roo
+During a recent visit to Victoria one of many funny moments involved a renegade smoke alarm - the type that is overly sensitive, and inconveniently, doesn't have a reset button.
+In the very low temperatures that are typical of a winter's day, it was not uncommon for the smoke alarm

 SonyaMonty